-What is the recommended tire pressure for Toyota Tacoma?
+Where to find recommended tire pressure for Toyota Tacoma?

-You can find your Toyota Tacoma recommended tire pressure in Toyota Tacoma owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
-Recommended tire pressure for Toyota Tacoma will be listed in psi, bar or kPa.
+Toyota Tacoma recommended tire pressure can be found in owner's manual, on a tire placard on the side of driver's door or door jam, on the trunk lid, in the console or on the fuel door.
+Tire inflation will be listed in psi (pounds per square inch), bar or kPa (kilopascals).

 What is recommended winter tire pressure for Toyota Tacoma?